Table of Contents

 PAS object type to be used

-Harness pendants are suspended from harness pendant suspension mounts, which should be recorded as HARNESS MOUNT.
-If a pendant and its associated mount are recorded still attached to each other, they should be recorded as HARNESS PENDANT and the sub-classification field should read set, leaving the classification field to have heraldic put in if appropriate.
+Harness pendants are suspended from harness pendant suspension mounts, which should be recorded as HARNESS MOUNT; components relating to banners should also be recorded as such (in the absence of the banner itself).

 PAS object classifications and sub-classifications to be used